mathsalmi/sentiment-analyzer/README.md

 Sentiment Analyzer
 ===

-A web app used to infer sentiment expressed in texts using the SentiWordNet, a sentiment analysis technique.
+A web app used to infer sentiments expressed in texts.
+It uses [SentiWordNet](http://sentiwordnet.isti.cnr.it), a sentiment analysis technique.

-It initially supports English and Brazilian Portuguese but it is completely possible to register new languages and train the system to infer sentiments.
+It initially supports English and Brazilian Portuguese but it is possible to register new languages and train the system to infer sentiments.

 Training Process:
 ---

-The system uses a dictionary with the words of each language the system aims to support.
+The system uses a dictionary with the words of each language it aims to support.
 These words must be registered by an administrator before the system is capable to analyze texts written in such languages.

 For the English language it's used the dictionary provided by the [SentiWordNet](http://sentiwordnet.isti.cnr.it) project, so many thanks to them for making available such great work.